-Why the Customary Treatment of Type 2 Diabetes is Unscientific?
+Why is the Customary Treatment of Type 2 Diabetes Unscientific?

-The customary medicine is well aware of insulin resistance as the root-cause of Type 2 diabetes.
-But when it comes to treatment, it conveniently ignores the root-cause.
-Instead, it focuses on controlling blood sugars by any drugs, without paying any attention to insulin resistance.
-Why?
-Because most anti-diabetic drugs do not treat insulin resistance.
+Because it does not treat the root-cause of Type 2 diabetes, which is insulin resistance.
+Doesn’t it make sense to treat the root-cause instead of just controlling blood sugars by any drug?
+The customary medicine is well aware of insulin resistance as the root-cause of Type 2 diabetes, but when it comes to treatment, it conveniently ignores the root-cause.
+Instead, it focuses on controlling blood sugars by using any drugs, without paying attention to insulin resistance.
+Here is scientific fact: most anti-diabetic drugs do not treat insulin resistance.

-In my opinion, the pharmaceutical and the medical insurance industries influence, directly or indirectly, the so called guidelines of the major medical organizations in the U.S.A.
-These guidelines tell physicians how to prescribe these anti-diabetic medications for their patients.
+In my opinion, the pharmaceutical and medical insurance industries influence, directly or indirectly, the so called guidelines of major medical organizations.
+These guidelines tell physicians what to prescribe.
 Why do physicians follow these guidelines?
-Because physicians in the U.S.A. are fearful of medical lawsuits.
-There is a common belief among physicians that their best defense against any successful medical litigation is to adhere to the guidelines from big medical organizations.
-Perhaps now you understand why customary medicine does not focus on treating insulin resistance in the treatment of Type 2 diabetes.
+Because physicians in the U.S. are fearful of medical lawsuits.
+In addition, most physicians work for a business entity.
+Consequently, they may lose their job if they don’t adhere to guidelines.
+Perhaps now you understand why customary medicine has become all business.
+That’s why it does not focus on treating insulin resistance in the treatment of Type 2 diabetes.

-In addition, your insulin resistance gets worse if it stays untreated.
+What happens if you do not treat insulin resistance, but try to control blood sugar by whatever anti-diabetic medication has been recommended by big medical organizations?
+Your insulin resistance gets worse with the passage of time.
 Then, you have to keep adding more and more drugs to even control the blood sugars.
 This is what is called the “step-up” approach.
 You keep adding more and more steps (drugs) with the passage of time to control your blood sugars.
-Eventually, most diabetics end up on insulin, and consequently develop many of the complications of insulin resistance and diabetes.
+Eventually, most diabetics end up on insulin, and consequently, develop many of the complications of insulin resistance and diabetes.

 My Scientific Approach to the Treatment of Type 2 Diabetes

-My new treatment plan, outlined in this book, not only controls diabetes, but also reduces serum triglycerides, increases HDL (good) cholesterol, changes LDL cholesterol from Type B (more dangerous) to Type A (less dangerous), and re-establishes the body’s ability to break clots.
-It accomplishes these major goals by effectively treating insulin resistance—the root cause of these medical disorders.
+My new treatment plan not only controls blood glucose, but also reduces serum triglycerides, increases HDL (good) cholesterol, changes LDL cholesterol from Type B (more dangerous) to Type A (less dangerous), and re-establishes the body’s ability to break clots.
+It accomplishes these major goals by effectively treating insulin resistance—the root cause of all of these medical disorders.
 In this way, my new treatment strategy significantly reduces the risk for heart attack, stroke, leg amputation, dementia, kidney disease, eye disease, and other complications of diabetes.

 By using this new treatment strategy, the vast majority of my Type 2 diabetic patients do not need to resort to insulin shots to control their diabetes.
 Most patients who are already on insulin injections gradually come off insulin.

-- Stress Management
+- Stress Management for diabetics.

 - Proper Medications, if necessary

-I have discussed these five steps in detail in five chapters in my book, “Reverse Your Type 2 Diabetes scientifically”
+I have discussed these five steps in detail in five chapters in my book, “Reverse Your Type 2 Diabetes Scientifically”